Illustration Clausewitz on horseback

 (©Clausewitz.com 2018)

-(Click here for image info and more images of Jomini.)
+(Click here for info on the picture above and for more images of Jomini.)

 MARIE VON CLAUSEWITZ

-Clausewitz's wife and editor Marie von Clausewitz, born Marie Sophie Gräfin von Brühl [Countess Marie Sophie von Brühl] (1779-1836).
-Any serious understanding of the personality and thinking of Carl von Clausewitz must include his deep relationship with his high-born, well educated, well connected, and politically sophisticated wife.
-This is a lithograph based on a lost painting done c.1800.
-Clausewitz thought this was a good likeness but that the eyes were not quite correct.
+Clausewitz's wife—and the posthumous editor of Vom Kriege—was Marie von Clausewitz, born Marie Sophie Gräfin [Countess] von Brühl (1779-1836).
+Any serious understanding of the personality and thinking of Carl von Clausewitz must include his deep relationship with his high-born, well educated, well connected, and politically sophisticated and passionate wife.
+The image below derives from a lost painting done sometime after 1800.
+The original source for this image is a b&w lithograph commissioned by her cousin after her death.
+It comes to us from Karl Schwartz's book, Leben des Generals Carl von Clausewitz und der Frau Marie von Clausewitz, geb.

-Marie von Clausewitz

-Illustration from Karl Schwartz, Leben des Generals Carl von Clausewitz und der Frau Marie von Clausewitz, geb.
 Gräfin von Brühl: Mit Briefen, Aufsätzen, Tagebüchern und anderen Schriftstücken (Berlin: Ferd.
 Dümmlers Verlags-Buchhandlung, 1878).
-The rather frumpy-looking bonnet she is wearing is actually a political statement—it is a "bonnet a la Nelson,” i.e., a fashionable celebration of Lord Nelson’s 1798 victory in the Battle of the Nile.
-Given Prussia's nervous neutrality at the time, this would have been a strong statement at court.
+Her cousin reported that this was a good likeness, but he felt that the eyes were not quite correct.
+We created the colorized version below in October 2023, using Fotor's AI Photo Editor.
 (Click for a larger image.)

+Marie von Clausewitz

+The rather frumpy-looking bonnet she is wearing is actually a political statement—it is a "bonnet a la Nelson,” i.e., a fashionable celebration of the British admiral Lord Nelson’s 1798 victory in the Battle of the Nile.
+Given Prussia's nervous neutrality at the time, this would have been a strong and somewhat risky statement at court.

-The image below, recently unearthed by Vanya Bellinger, is a detail of an 1815 portrait of Countess Marie von Clausewitz by artist François-Joseph Kinson, late court painter to Jérôme Bonaparte, King of Westphalia, and then in need of a new job.
-Marie was uncharacteristically overweight at the time, evidently a nervous reaction to that year's excitements, but couldn't resist the opportunity.
+The image below is a detail of an 1815 portrait of Countess Marie von Clausewitz by artist François-Joseph Kinson, late court painter to Jérôme Bonaparte, King of Westphalia.
+At the time he was urgently in need of new patrons.
+Marie was uncharacteristically overweight at the time, evidently a nervous reaction to that year's excitements, but she couldn't resist the opportunity.

 Clausewitzian "Trinity" demonstration device